just-buildsystem/justbuild/share/man/just-repository-config.5.md

    the module name, the target name, and the configuration, in that order.

  - *`"tree structure"`* refers to the directory structure of a file root.
-   The list has to have length of 2 and the second argument contains the global name of the repository which workspace root gets taken for computation.
+   The list has to have length 2 or 3.
+The second argument contains the global name of the repository which workspace root gets taken for computation.
+The third argument is an optional pragma object.
+If the pragma object contains the key `"absent"`, the entry must be a boolean.
+   If the entry is `true`, that root is considered absent, otherwise not.

 Repository description
 ----------------------